Skip to content

 Yes.
 Per the City of San Diego Development Services, ADUs are permitted in Single, Multiple, and Mixed-Use residential zones and Planned District Ordinance zones, while Junior ADUs (JADUs) are limited to single residential zones.
 A building permit is required to create an ADU or JADU, with no exemptions, and ADUs are considered supplemental to the primary use and not counted toward density.
 The City also offers an ADU bonus program under Municipal Code section 141.0302 that allows additional ADUs in exchange for deed-restricted affordable units, with expanded bonuses within Transit Priority / Sustainable Development Areas.

-Know how comp plan amendment requests get decided in San Diego, CA
+Know how comprehensive plan requests get decided in San Diego, CA

 7-day free trial, cancel anytime.